 As a child, asparagus was never part of my mum’s Hungarian cooking.
-Then I moved to Veneto and discovered that every spring, white asparagus makes its way to every vegetable stand in Italy.
+Then I moved to Veneto and discovered that, every spring, white asparagus makes its way to every vegetable stand in Italy.
 The Italians don’t see white asparagus as an ordinary vegetable.
 Instead, it’s sought after and cherished.

 But I’ve also learned that not all white asparagus is equal.

 Asparagus has been part of Veneto’s cuisine for centuries.
 It is said that the cultivation of asparagus originated in Mesopotamia, then spread to ancient Egypt and Asia Minor more than 2000 years ago and subsequently throughout the Mediterranean.
-White asparagus is green asparagus grown under dirt, so that it never sees sunlight, leading to its ghostly white appearance.
+White asparagus is green asparagus that’s been grown under dirt, so that it never sees sunlight, leading to its ghostly white appearance.

 These ‘noble spears’ were often present on the tables of the Roman emperors and also recorded on the Venetian Republic’s expense reports relating to banquets in the mid-1500s.
 The Doge Andrea Gritti incurred these expenses to purchase sparasi mazi (bunches of asparagus) in the Bassano area.